Design of 2D Skyrmionic Metamaterial Through Controlled Assembly: Discussion

-The findings presented here not only contribute to the theoretical landscape of skyrmionics but also open promising avenues for the practical realization of long-lived complex magnetic textures.
-Constructing these textures from fundamental skyrmionic configurations paves the way for innovative applications in spintronics.
-We hope that our work will catalyze experimental explorations, further advancing the development of future spintronic devices.
+Although the specific capabilities of identified skyrmionic metamaterials, as compared to conventional skyrmionic textures, require further elucidation, the findings of this study significantly contribute to the exploration of the theoretical landscape of skyrmionic textures.
+Specifically, our research reveals a new set of long-lived textures and their formation pathways, which could potentially act as novel candidate information carriers in the construction of spintronic devices.
+This work opens promising avenues for the practical realization of long-lived complex magnetic textures, i.e., constructing these textures from fundamental skyrmionic configurations.
+We anticipate that our work will catalyze further experimental explorations, thereby advancing the development of future spintronic devices.

-\subsection{Methods}
+\section{Methods}

-We describe this system using a classical atomistic spin Hamiltonian, with all relevant parameters derived from Density Functional Theory (DFT)\cite{miranda2022band,xu2023metaheuristic}:
+We describe this system using a classical atomistic spin Hamiltonian, with all relevant interaction parameters derived from Density Functional Theory (DFT) \cite{miranda2022band,xu2023metaheuristic}:

 where $\mathbf{S}_{i}$ represents the normalized spin moment at site $i$, and $\mu_i$ its magnetic moment length.
-The parameters $J_{i j}$, $\mathbf{D}_{i j}$, $K^{\mathrm{U}}$, $\mathbf{e}_{z}$, and $\mathbf{B}^{\mathrm{ext}}$ correspond to Heisenberg exchange interactions, Dzyaloshinskii–Moriya interactions, uniaxial anisotropy, the easy axis vector, and the applied field, respectively.
-The DFT calculated parameters are scaled and perturbed in the generalization section using preset factors and restricted Gaussian noise.
-This is done to enhance the model's generalizability and robustness.
+The parameters $J_{i j}$, $\mathbf{D}_{i j}$, $K^{\mathrm{U}}$, $\mathbf{e}_{z}$, and $\mathbf{B}^{\mathrm{ext}}$ correspond, respectively, to Heisenberg exchange interactions, Dzyaloshinskii–Moriya interactions, uniaxial anisotropy, the easy axis vector, and the applied magnetic field.
+The DFT calculated parameters are scaled and perturbed in the generalization section using preset factors and restricted Gaussian noise (see Supplementary Note 1).
+This is done to enhance the generalizability and robustness of the model.
 The stability test, involving perturbation of input parameters, demonstrates that our findings are not limited to the Pd/Fe/Ir system but also applicable to a broader range of skyrmion-hosting thin-film materials.
+While dipole-dipole interactions (DDI) are known to stabilize topological skyrmionic structures \cite{Jena2020,Hassan2024,Lobanov2016}, including an explicit DDI term in the spin Hamiltonian (Eq. \ref{eq:param-hamiltonian}) had minimal impact on the results (see discussion in Supplementary Note 3).